ukBaz/python-bluezero/docs/examples.rst

 a library so there are few below.
 There is also a `Getting Started
 <https://ukbaz.github.io/howto/ubit_workshop.html>`_
-workshop using a Raspberry Pi and a BBC micro:bit
+workshop using a Raspberry Pi and a BBC micro:bit if you are new to Bluetooth.

 Adapter
 -------